-People love fresh-baked treats right out of the oven, but setting up a business to sell homemade food is not so easy in Georgia.
-Applicants must get a business license, complete an accredited food safety program and pass a home inspection before selling their first loaf of bread or cookie.
+People love fresh-baked cookies and cakes right out of the oven, but setting up a business to sell homemade food is not easy in Georgia.
+According to Georgia’s homemade food law, applicants must get a business license, complete an accredited food safety program and pass a home inspection before selling their first loaf of bread or cookie.
 Once established, a home-based business must follow strict food labeling guidelines.
-On the upside, homemade food producers may sell their products to online buyers based in Georgia, as well as sell from their homes, at farmers markets, and at other venues.

 Georgia cottage food types